scale-tone/DurableFunctionsMonitor/durablefunctionsmonitor.dotnetbackend/README.md

 The following optional config settings are supported.
 Depending on the way you run this tool, you specify them as environment variables, Azure App Service config settings or values in your **local.settings.json** file.

 * **DFM_HUB_NAME** - comma-separated list of allowed Task Hubs.
 WARNING: when this setting is not set, *all* Task Hubs in the underlying Storage account are accessible.
 * **DFM_ALLOWED_USER_NAMES** - comma-separated list of users, that are allowed to access the endpoint.
 You typically put emails into there.
-WARNING: by default *all* authenticated users are allowed.
+WARNING: if this setting is not set, *all* authenticated users are allowed.
 Alternatively you can whitelist allowed users in your AAD app's configuration.
 * **DFM_NONCE** - the only reasonable value for this setting is `i_sure_know_what_i_am_doing`.
 This disables any kind of user authentication.
 Please, be sure what you are doing.
 * **DFM_CLIENT_CONFIG** - a JSON, that is being passed to the client UI to adjust its behaviour.
 So far the only option is supported: `{'theme':'dark'}` turns the UI into dark color mode.